kbaniak/f5-cfg-tool/README.md

-   report_mode         : modify report output to batch friendly report_name         : modify report output by addinf parameter to a report function respOnly            : when executing command -x, print only the command result supress_log         : supress log audit to a file
+   report_mode         : modify report output to batch friendly report_name         : modify report output by addinf parameter to a report function respOnly            : when executing command -x, print only the command result save_query_result   : save iCR query results in a cache scf_secret          : passphrase used to encrypt scf archive for MAKE_SCF batch command supress_log         : supress log audit to a file ucs_secret          : passphrase used to encrypt ucs archive for MAKE_UCS batch command

  list of known batch commands
    ABORT               : abort at a given step
    COMMAND             : execute shell comamnd: [ Array(command) ]
-   COMPARE_DBSET       : compare db vars on target system with definitions <dbvars> from a batch file COMPARE_RULES       : compare rules on target system with rules from a configured set CONFIRM             : confirm next step with a question: [ Array(confirm-msg) ] CSET:name           : command set reference, name indicated named command set to be invoked
+   COMPARE_DBSET       : compare db vars on target system with definitions <dbvars> from a batch file COMPARE_RSETS       : compare irule sets (partitions) with local files COMPARE_RULES       : compare rules on target system with rules from a configured set CONFIRM             : confirm next step with a question: [ Array(confirm-msg) ] CSET:name           : command set reference, name indicated named command set to be invoked